freeCodeCamp/freeCodeCamp/guide/english/python/using-pip/index.md

     pip install <module_name> --upgrade

 For example, to upgrade the requests module to its latest version would be as simple as `pip install requests --upgrade`.
+To update pip itself, you can use `pip install --upgrade pip`

+To find other useful commands for pip, use `pip help`.
+This will give you a list of useful commands and arguments you can use, such as `uninstall`, `list` or `search`.

 Before using `pip`, you will need to install it (it's quite simple).
 You can install it from <a href='https://bootstrap.pypa.io/get-pip.py' target='_blank' rel='nofollow'>here</a>

 Just click on the link.
-And save the file as`get-pip.py` _Please don't forget the `.py` extension._ And run it.
+And save the file as `get-pip.py` _Please don't forget the `.py` extension._ And run it.

 An alternative to using pip would be to try <a href='https://bootstrap.pypa.io/ez_setup.py' target='_blank' rel='nofollow'>`easy_install`</a>.